kitnil/awesome/README.md

 - [massgate](https://github.com/ubisoft/massgate) - Massgate is the online backend server for the Massive Entertainment game World in Conflict, and is now open-source to make it possible for anyone to host their own Massgate server.
 - [LumixEngine](https://github.com/nem0/LumixEngine) - 3D Game Engine - yet another open source game engine
 - [Bacon2D](https://github.com/Bacon2D/Bacon2D) - Bacon2D is a framework to ease 2D game development, providing ready-to-use QML elements representing basic game entities needed by most of games.
-- [openage](https://github.com/SFTtech/openage) - Free (as in freedom) open source clone of the Age of Empires II engine :rocket:
 - [Polycode](https://github.com/ivansafrin/Polycode) - Polycode is a cross-platform framework for creative code.
 - [gamekit](https://github.com/gamekit-developers/gamekit) - See http://gamekit.org or http://gamekit.googlecode.com A basic cross-platform 3D game engine around Lua, Bullet, .blend files, Ogre or Irrlicht.
 - [Unvanquished](https://github.com/Unvanquished/Unvanquished) - An FPS/RTS hybrid game powered by the Daemon engine (a combination of ioq3 and XreaL)